India: Women's Expedition

 Why we love it

 Get to know northern India through the lives of the women who live there as you explore with a female leader, ride in women-only carriages on the metro and meet inspiring local women throughout your journey., Head to the rural desert village of Chandelao Garh, where a local project provides female artisans with employment and education while preserving traditional craft practices.
 Check out their handicrafts and hear their stories., Take jeeps into the Thar Desert and enjoy an exclusive Kalbeliya dance performed by local women at a desert camp.
-Enjoy some quality one-on-one time with the dancers while the gentlemen prepare dinner., Visit a local woman's home and select a saree and accessories to wear on your visit to the Taj Mahal, one of the most beautiful buildings in the world inspired by the extraordinary love of an exceptional woman., See the highlights of Jaipur and get to know your female driver on a tour with the eco-friendly Pink City Rickshaw Company, a non-profit providing employment and economic independence to women from low-income households., By travelling on this trip, you’ll learn about our Intrepid Foundation partner, Positive Change for Marine Life.
-Donations help them to nurture ocean health with community-led conservation initiatives that inspire coastal restoration, sustainable fishing practices and waste-management.
-Intrepid will double the impact by dollar-matching all post-trip donations made to The Intrepid Foundation.
+Enjoy some quality one-on-one time with the dancers while the men prepare dinner., Visit a local woman's home and select a saree and accessories to wear on your visit to the Taj Mahal, one of the most beautiful buildings in the world inspired by the extraordinary love for an exceptional woman., See the highlights of Jaipur and get to know your female driver on a tour with the eco-friendly Pink City Rickshaw Company – a non-profit providing employment and economic independence to women from low-income households.

 Is this trip right for me?

-This trip involves some long train journeys but entertaining chaiwalas, food vendors and conversations with local travellers make these unforgettable experiences.
+This trip involves some long train journeys including one overnight train but entertaining chaiwalas, food vendors and conversations with local travellers make these unforgettable experiences.
 For your security, we recommend you take a lock for your hand luggage on the trains.

 Don’t underestimate the weather at any time of year in India.
 In the summer months, the heat can be extreme.
 In winter, some travellers have been surprised by the cool evenings.
 A hat, sunscreen, and clothing that can be layered will serve you well year-round.